Hawk Eye for the Queer Guy

 With a colour code of brown and yellow, Hawthorn has never been a particularly fashionable club.
 In the late 90s, the club tried to address this liability through a policy of meta-sexualisation, which worked so well that the market has begun to think that the Hawk’s Eye should be reserved for the Queer Guy.

-The foundations of Hawthorn's homosexual image can be traced to its entry into the VFL in 1925.
+The foundations of Hawthorn's meta-sexual image can be traced to its entry into the VFL in 1925.
 Along with hideous colours of brown and yellow, administrators didn't see the need for an intimidating name for the club was initially known as the 'Mayblooms' and then the 'Mayflowers'.
 Admittedly, Mayblooms wasn't as effeminate as other flowers under consideration, such as daisies and tulips; however, Mayblooms still lagged a significant way behind more imposing flowers such as snap-dragons.

 Understandably, the Mayflowers weren't the coolest club on the block and thus struggled to attract decent players.
 In these early years "success" and "Hawthorn" were a contradiction in terms for only once during the period 1925 to 1956 did the club manage more wins than losses for the year.